mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 Nix, on the other hand, does have a concept of state.
 If you make a one-line change to a 200-line Nix configuration, it doesn't have to re-do all the work from the other 199 lines.
 It can evaluate the state of the system against the configuration file and recognize that it just has to apply the one-line change.
 And that change usually happens in a few seconds.

+**Edit (2023-06-19)**: A reader with more Nix experience [disagreed with my characterization here](https://news.ycombinator.com/item?id=36388114):

+>Nix is not fast because it is stateful.
+It is fast because it is functional and reproducible, which allows for caching without compromising correctness.

+That makes sense to me.
+I had understood Nix as having a concept of what state the system is currently in and calculating which tasks would bring the system to the desired state.
+It sounds like the more accurate explanation is that Nix doesn't exactly track state, but it caches incremental progress so it doesn't have to re-do everything the way that Ansible does.

 ### Nix optimizes for local configuration

 Ansible is designed to configure systems over the network.
 You can still specify `localhost` as the target, but that's not the scenario that Ansible is optimized for.